Udgin/blog/blog.md

 # [Eugene Pyl](https://www.linkedin.com/in/eugenepyl) - Notes
+## Machine Learning Init - 14 November, 2016
+The information is from this [course](https://www.coursera.org/learn/machine-learning/).

+[Machine learning](https://en.wikipedia.org/wiki/Machine_learning) is the subfield of computer science that "gives computers the ability to learn without being explicitly programmed" (Arthur Samuel, 1959).

+In general, any machine learning problem can be assigned to one of two broad classifications:
+* supervised learning ("regression" and "classification")
+* unsupervised learning

+In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.

+Unsupervised learning, on the other hand, allows us to approach problems with little or no idea what our results should look like.
+We can derive structure from data where we don't necessarily know the effect of the variables.

+---
 ## Xamarin Dev Days in Warsaw - 24 September, 2016

 Hi All, it is my overview of Xamarin Dev Days - short summary.
 Hope it will be useful to create an  impression what you can expect from this event.